crossplane/upjet/docs/configuring-a-resource.md

 ### Cross Resource Referencing

 Crossplane uses cross resource referencing to [handle dependencies] between managed resources.
-For example, if you have an iam User defined as a Crossplane managed resource, and you want to create an Access Key for that user, you would need to refer to the User CR from the Access Key resource.
+For example, if you have an IAM User defined as a Crossplane managed resource, and you want to create an Access Key for that user, you would need to refer to the User CR from the Access Key resource.
 This is handled by cross resource referencing.